 More information about Kuwait is available on the Kuwait Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Kuwait in 1961 following its full independence from the United Kingdom.
-The United States shares a long history of friendship and cooperation with Kuwait, rooted in shared values, democratic traditions, and institutions.
-In 1990, Iraq invaded Kuwait.
-Military forces of the United States and a multinational coalition expelled Iraq in 1991.
-The United States supports Kuwait's sovereignty, security, and independence, as well as its multilateral diplomatic efforts to build greater cooperation among the Gulf Cooperation Council countries.
-From 2003, Kuwait provided the main platform for U.S. and coalition operations in Iraq.
-Kuwait played a key role in facilitating the withdrawal of U.S. combat troops and associated equipment from Iraq, which concluded in 2011.
-Kuwait is an important partner in U.S. counterterrorism efforts, providing assistance in the military, diplomatic, and intelligence arenas and also supporting efforts to block financing of terrorist groups.
+Since they established diplomatic relations upon Kuwait’s independence in 1961, the United States and Kuwait have enjoyed a long history of friendship and cooperation, rooted in shared values, democratic traditions, and institutions.
+In August1990, Iraq invaded Kuwait.
+A U.S.-led multinational coalition subsequently liberated Kuwait from occupation in February 1991.
+The United States has continued to support Kuwait's sovereignty, security, and independence, as well as its multilateral diplomatic efforts to build greater cooperation among the Gulf Cooperation Council countries.
+From 2003, Kuwait provided the main platform for U.S. and coalition operations in Iraq, and later played a key role in facilitating the withdrawal of U.S. combat troops and associated equipment.
+Kuwait is an essential partner in the fight against Daesh.
+A member of the Global Coalition to Defeat ISIS, it hosts the headquarters of Combined Joint Task Force – Operation Inherent Resolve.
+Kuwait is also an important partner in U.S. counterterrorism efforts, including efforts to block financing of terrorist groups.

 U.S. Assistance to Kuwait

 The United States provides no development assistance to Kuwait.
-The United States provides military and defense technical assistance to Kuwait from both foreign military sales and commercial sources.
-U.S. personnel assist the Kuwait military with training, education, readiness, and war fighting.
+The United States provides military and defense technical support to Kuwait through Foreign Military Sales as well as commercial sales.
+U.S. personnel assist the Kuwait military with training, education, and readiness.

 Bilateral Economic Relations